Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 So our chartered plane on carries roughly 20 passengers, hence the boarding process took place rather quickly.
 Don’t forget to have your ear-plugs ready unless you hate hearing, because it will be very loud for the entire duration of the flight.

-We are going to spend a bit of time exploring North Eleuthera, visiting the Sapphire Blue Hole and the Preacher’s Cave.
-Then we head West and take a 10-min water taxi to cross the channel to the island of Spanish Wells.
+The plan is we are going to spend a bit of time exploring North Eleuthera, visiting the Sapphire Blue Hole and the Preacher’s Cave.
+After that, we’d head West and take a 10-min water taxi to cross the channel to the island of Spanish Wells.

 Another popular choice for tourists who make it this far, is to visit Harbour Island on the Eastern side of North Eleuthera, instead.
 Dunmore Town is more upscale and more developed than Spanish Wells, plus it is famous for the beautiful Pink Sands beach (Spoiler: it might not be as pink as in those photos you see online).